ROYALTIES

 • We are looking for reduced royalties compared to previous years.

-BETTER UNDERSTANDING OUR EPR AUDITS
+BETTER UNDERSTANDING YOUR EPR OBLIGATIONS

 END POINT ROYALTY FAQS